 On October 19, 2020, the Company announced the execution of 20-year PPAs with Duke Energy Carolinas for three solar development projects located in North Carolina totaling 160 MW.
-The solar projects consist of Hornet Solar (75 MW), Hunter's Cove Solar (50 MW), and Bear Branch Solar (35 MW) (collectively, the NC solar projects).
-Construction of the NC solar projects is expected to begin in early 2022, and commercial operations are expected to commence in the fourth quarter of 2024.
+The solar projects consist of Hornet Solar (75 MW), Hunter's Cove Solar (50 MW) and Bear Branch Solar (35 MW).
+Construction of the solar projects was expected to commence in 2022 with commercial operations in 2024.
+However Capital Power re-evaluated the economics of the solar projects based on current construction costs information and the existing PPA's.
+The construction costs have increased significantly due to industry wide cost pressures making the projects uneconomic to proceed at this time.
+The Company has commenced discussions with Duke Energy Carolinas.
+It is highly probable that the existing PPAs will be terminated and the Company anticipates re-bidding the solar projects into one of the upcoming requests for proposal.